 Treatment Demonstrations

-In the second video, titled "Resolve Your Plantar Fasciitis," Dr. Abelson focuses on directly addressing the foot's structures.
+In this video, titled "Resolve Your Plantar Fasciitis," Dr. Abelson focuses on directly addressing the foot's structures.
 He highlights that many of these structures, which play a role in Plantar Fasciitis, are also implicated in both big-toe bunions and Tailor's bunions.

 Treatment Frequency Recommendations